 The road to one million

 To achieve their formidable target, The Guardian has 50 employees working on membership, whether in a data, developer, marketing, user experience or journalism capacity.
 They’ve tested different messaging to drive sign-ups, learning that while messaging focusing on their history works to encourage one-off donations, it did not encourage sign-ups.
-Instead switching to messaging highlighting the cost of creating quality journalism has better growth their membership program.
+Instead switching to messaging highlighting the cost of creating quality journalism has better grown their membership program.

 The location of the message was also tested, including ad placements, at the bottom of articles, and pop-ups shown to visitors with ad blockers switched on, the latter of which was was particularly effective.
 While social media was also used to promote the membership program, it was not as effective as The Guardian’s own properties.